open-life-science/ols-governance/docs/committee-participation-membership.md

 * **OLS Board Liaison and Secretary:** The Governance Committee will have 1-2 OLS Board representatives to support the operational and decision-making process (transparency, policy, communications), provide admin support (such as organising meetings and maintaining documentation), ensure information flow as well as timely feedback between the OLS team and the Committee.
 A non-director member of the OLS team will be designated as an organisation secretary.
 They provide operational support to Liaison in ensuring their work with the committee is timely conducted.
     * They will not participate in the voting and consensus-building process of the Committee.
     * The level of involvement of the OLS Liaisons can be requested by the committee as needed to support their work.
-* **OLS roles to support governance work in paid capacity:** Additional paid roles can be created to act on Committee's recommendations,  especially if the OLS Board and core team is unable to fulfil them within the scope of their roles.
+* **OLS roles to support governance work in paid capacity:** Additional paid roles can be created to act on the Committee's recommendations,  especially if the OLS Board and core team is unable to fulfil them within the scope of their roles.
 These roles will depend on the urgency as identified by the Committee and Board collectively and subjected to funding availability.
 These roles could provide additional support in designing governance activities, documenting governance resources, acting on specific recommendations made by the committee, leading advocacy work or participating in the organisational work required to advance the governance work in OLS such as providing admin support, ensuring knowledge exchange and timely feedback to the OLS Leadership team.

 ## Absence/inactivity or not fulfilling the Committee’s responsibilities